intermine/im-docs/docs/web-services/authentication.md

 ### Authentication for existing user accounts \(permanent tokens\)

 Via the JSP UI, log into "MyMine" \(top left corner tab\) and click on "account details".
 Your token / API key is shown at the bottom.
-If none exists you can choose to generate a new API key.
+If none exists, you can choose to generate a new API key.

 #### Note regarding generating API keys: